skymansandy/typewriterview/README.md

          typeWriterView.removeAnimation();
  ```

- ## Donate

- If you like this Library, Spend time spending for me, Thanks! :p

  ## Note
  ```
  - The function animateText() when called multiple times on same view, is tweaked to display all the strings concatenated.
 Use with care, Synchronously.